Sky-River-ai/RAG-Graph/README.md

- We are analyze data in a MySQL database with local Llama 3 using Pandas AI, Ollama and Streamlit.
+A project using pandas-ai to leverage machine learning for working with data frames, and possibly integrating a local large language model (LLM) and a MySQL database.
+Integrating pandas-ai with Streamlit to query MySQL database using a locally hosted language model (in this case, "Llama-3")